 Effective Use of the Florence High School Library Media Center

-My husband, Scott, and I have four children and three grandchildren.
-I began my education career in 1998, first as an English teacher and for the past seven years as a library media specialist.
+I began my education career in 1998, first as an English teacher and for the past nine years as a library media specialist.
 I have undergraduate and graduate degrees from the University of Alabama and the University of West Alabama.
 Florence City Schools is an awesome place to work!
 Go Falcons!

 HOURS OF OPERATION